Code-Institute-Submissions/mbsync-tardis-tech-scheduler/README.md

 ### Content

-- All content has been written and produced by Joe Paris
+- All content has been supplied by Martin Brower UK Ltd for test base purposes.
+The data used in the model has been extract from MB SalesForce systems

 ### Media

-- All photos have been provided by Joe Paris
+- All photos have been provided by Martin Brower UK Ltd

-## Acknowledgments

-- Thanks to Joe and his clients who provided the content and assisted with the look and feel of the site giving regular feedback